 What are the fees and payment terms?

-We typically bill in 3 installments: one-third of the total upon agreement, one-third when the client approves the printer proofs, and the balance upon delivery of books.
+We typically bill in 3 installments: one-third of the total upon agreement, one-third when the client approves the printer-ready proofs, and the balance upon delivery of books.

 Who owns the content?